Ezuniga13/AWS-Data-Lake-s3-EMR/README.md

 # AWS-Data-Lake-s3-EMR-Spark
-A data lake that process data using spark.
+A data lake that processes data using spark.

 Esteban Zuniga <br>
 October 5, 2022 <br>